-Ever heard someone described as ‘getting a little long in the tooth’?
+Ever heard of someone described as “getting a little long in the tooth”?
 That phrase comes from the gum tissue receding as we get older, exposing more of our teeth.
-If roots become exposed, they become more vulnerable to the acids and bacteria in our mouths – and roots are not as resilient as the tooth itself.
-Gum recession increases due to gum disease, mouth and tongue piercings, even poor oral hygiene.
-It often leads to tooth decay and loss.
+If roots become exposed, they become more vulnerable to the acids and bacteria in our mouths – and roots are not as resilient as the enamel.
+Besides aging, gum recession increases due to gingivitis and periodontitis, lip and tongue piercings, and poor oral hygiene.
+Gum recession is a leading cause of tooth decay and loss.
 Until recently, the only treatment was tissue grafting.

-PST is well documented and tested, with the results published in the International Journal of Periodontics and Restorative Dentistry.
+PST is documented and tested, with the results published in the International Journal of Periodontics and Restorative Dentistry.
+For those who like the technical details, here’s a link to the article.
 The technique was developed by an experienced dentist, Dr. John Chao.
-Our own Dr. Barinder Cheema has received special training and certification in this advanced technique for treating gum recession!
+Other dentists get special training for this technique, and so did your dentists at Placerville Dental Group.

-The Pinhole Technique requires no cutting or stiches.
+The pinhole technique does not cut anything out of your mouth and seldom requires stitches.
 Using a special tool, your dentist creates a small hole in the gumline (hence the name) and then lifts and expands your gums closer to their original position on your teeth.
-The elastic nature of gum tissue works very well with this.
+The elastic nature of the gum tissue works very well with this.
 Biomaterial, such as collagen strips, are packed into the gum tissue to promote healing and hold the tissue in its new position.

 The benefits of PST include:

-In addition, no recovery time is needed!
-The pinhole heals on its own, and you can immediately go about your business with an improved smile.
+Usually, recovery time is limited – the pinhole heals on its own, and you eventually go about your business with an improved smile.